Symatem/Documentation/Transport/Ontology.md

 where there is no actual better or worse way of doing it, this is not the case with endianness.
 Little and big endian are not symmetrical opposites such as left and right.
 Therefore there are reasons for both, but one is better: little.
-As it is more consistent, uses less operations when static casting and has simpler equations to calculate the indices of digits for example.
+As it is more consistent, uses less operations when reinterpret casting and has simpler equations to calculate the indices of digits for example.
 When using big endian, you always need to know and take the total length of your number into account.
 You might have noticed this disadvantage when trying to read out a huge number in a text:
 You need to count the digits and think before you can start moving your lips.
-The only advantage big endian has is, when it comes to comparing / sorting lists of values with non uniform length.
-But as every machine loads the values into a uniform length registers before comparing them and also memory alignment and padding problems exist too, this advantage vanishes into thin air.
 - "It has to do with bits and bytes"
 Fist of all it is independent of the base your positional system uses.
 So it is not a binary only problem.
 It comes to existence the moment you have some sort of addressing memory words.